farling42/fvtt-easy-regions/README.md

 # Easy Regions

+Easy Regions makes it easier to find the correct UUID when managing regions.

+It also works for other UUID fields which require a field of a supported type (Macro, Region, RegionBehavior).

-## Teleport Token
+## UUID references

-- Provides a drop-down menu of teleport tokens in other scenes, avoiding the need to manually copy across the UUID from that other Teleport Token Behaviour.
+- Adds a drop-down menu to all UUIDFields (e.g. for selecting a Macro, Region, or Region Behavior).